DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

    This will delete a data row with the index 0.
 This is possible because the Grid View's data source still exposes a Delete command and the grid's `SettingsDataSecurity.AllowDelete` property is set to the default `True` value.

-The best practices to mitigate thisA vulnerability are:
+The best practices to mitigate this vulnerability are:

 - If you intend to use a grid-based control in view-only mode, make sure that its data source does not allow data editing (for example a SqlDataSource does not have DeleteCommand, InsertCommand and UpdateCommand).